kieranlundmark/student-dropout-analysis-sql/README.md

 ## SQL Techniques Demonstrated

-This project uses a range of SQL techniques, including:
+In this project I used a range of SQL techniques, including:

 * `SELECT`, `WHERE`, `GROUP BY`, and `ORDER BY`
 * `CASE` expressions for categorical transformations